kavingray/wp-ui/readme.txt

 = What if the user does not have Javascript enabled? =

-All the code will **degrade gracefully** when javascript is disabled.
-Try disabling the Javascript in your browser to take a look yourselves.
+All the code will **degrade gracefully** with javascript disabled.
+Please try disabling the Javascript in your browser to get the idea.

 = Can i use all the available jQuery UI themes? =

 Yes.
 Just enter the name of jQuery UI theme as value to the shortcode [wptabs] style argument.
-From Version 0.5.5, it is now possible to use multiple UI themes, with this [guide](http://kav.in/wp-ui-using-jquery-ui-custom-themes/).
+From Version 0.5.5, it is now possible to use **multiple UI themes**, with this [guide](http://kav.in/wp-ui-using-jquery-ui-custom-themes/).

 = Why are some of my shortcodes appear on the rendered page? =